Hadži-Ruvim

 Hadži-Ruvim (Хаџи-Рувим; 19 April 1752 – 29 January 1804), born Rafailo Nenadović (Рафаило Ненадовић), was a Serbian Orthodox archimandrite (superior abbot) of the Bogovađa Monastery, near Lajkovac, an artist and engraver.
 He was part of a plot to overthrow the Dahije, renegade Janissaries who had revolted against the Ottoman Sultan Mahmud II and taken control of the Sanjak of Smederevo.
 He was jailed and later killed in the event known as the Slaughter of the Knezes.
 Hadži-Ruvim was an artist, wood carver, engraver and book collector.
-His most beautiful engraved cross was the one for Čokešina Monastery dating from 1799.
 He left notes and drawings on empty pages at the monasteries he visited.
-In Mionica, 92 kilometers from Belgrade, there's a church famous for the icons belonging to the Hadzi-Ruvim Art School.

 Early life

 Rafailo Nenadović was born on in the village of Babina Luka, in the Valjevo nahija of the Sanjak of Smederevo (also known in historiography as the Belgrade Pashalik).
-He was one of four sons born to Nenad "Neško" (Note: Hence the surnames Nenadović and Nešković.) and Marija (Note: Also went by the diminutive Mara.)
+He was one of four sons born to Nenad "Neško" (hence the patronymics Nenadović and Nešković) and Marija, also known by the diminutive Mara.
 The eldest of the four sons, Nikola, was the father of the revolutionary Petar Nikolajević Moler (1775–1816).
 His paternal family hailed from the Nikšić tribe (now in Montenegro).

-According to the Serbian linguist and folklorist Vuk Karadžić, Nenadović ran into trouble in his youth when he mischievously disguised himself as a girl to attend a Turkish girl's prelo (weaving-session, traditional women's gathering).
+According to the Serbian linguist and folklorist Vuk Karadžić, Nenadović ran into trouble in his youth when he mischievously disguised himself as a girl to attend a Turkish girls' prelo (weaving-session, traditional women's gathering).
 As this was forbidden (haram), the Turks condemned him to hang and went searching for him.
 He fled his home and hid in the monasteries, where he was schooled, and when his act had been forgotten, he returned home.
-Other historians maintain that he took to the monasteries due to his thirst for knowledge and "book-loving".
+Other historians maintain that he turned to the monasteries due to his thirst for knowledge and love of books.
 He learned Greek.

 On 13 May 1774, Nenadović married Marija Simeunović, a woman from Dokmir, with whom he had a son and daughter.
 That year, he was ordained a priest by Bishop Evstratije of Užice, at the Ćelije Monastery, and served in his home village.
 He did wood carving and woodcutting.
 Some of his carved wooden crosses date to this period and are considered to be masterpieces of ecclesiastical art.